irods/irods-legacy/iRODS/clients/fuse/README.txt

 and do the normal login.

+4) The 1.2 irodsFs caches small files in the local disk to improve performance.
+By default, the cached files are put in the /tmp/fuseCache directory.
+The env variable "FuseCacheDir" can be used to change the default cache directory.
+This env varible much be set before starting irodsFs (step 5).

-3) Mount the home collection to the local directory by typing in:
+5) Mount the home collection to the local directory by typing in:
 ./irodsFs /usr/tmp/fmount

 The user's home collection is now mounted.
 The iRods files and sub-collections